 - Loss of the enjoyment of life

 There are multiple exceptions to the three-year rule that may require you to file significantly sooner, or later.
-We strongly recommend that you contact an attorney to find out what statute of limitations may apply in your situation.
+We strongly recommend contacting an experienced truck accident lawyer to find out what statute of limitations may apply in your situation.

 Call Jay Trucks and Associates today: (800) 762-8623